Liping-Yin/furniture-store/README.md

 ## what I used in this project?

-- react framework
+- React framework
-- flexbox
+- Flexbox
-- CSS3 with Sass preprocessor
+- CSS3 with Sass preprocessor and BEM naming convention
 - HTML5: semantic elements

   - characteristics: